dbp/rivet-old/README.md

 useful in moving legacy applications over to using `rivet` (where they may have various ad-hoc Makefile commands).

+## Deployment Note

+Rivet expects that your deployment setup is via Docker.
+Currently it exects there is a single staging host and a single production host (which could be the same host).
+It expects that the staging containers have names that match `projnamestage` and production containers have names that match `projnameprod` (they can have arbitrary prefixes and suffixes, and will need to, or else naming conflicts will happen).

+Rivet also expects that you have CI set up so that staging is automatically built and deployed.
+The only `deploy` actions that we have are migrating the database and rolling what is on staging out to production.
+The two are assumed to be based on the same docker image (though will often be running different versions of it, of course).
+Finally, we expect that staging and production are connected to the same database, as our `migrate` happens within the context of the staging host.

 ## Tasks

 The current list of supported tasks are: